 ICE offers price breaks at two levels of registration:

 - Early-Bird Registration

 - On-Time Registration

-After the On-Time Registration deadline has passed, any additional entries will be subject to availability.
-Events may sell out before the deadline, in which case entries will close earlier than the on-time registration date.
+Events/sessions may sell out before any deadline, in which case entries will close earlier than the registration date.

-Deadlines for each competition date are noted on the website page for that particular event.
+Deadlines for each competition date are noted on the website.

 Spectator tickets can only be purchased by team coaches.